digitalfabrik/integreat-react-native-app/docs/test-surveys/10-survey-refguide.md

 * Change between Landscape and Portrait mode
 * Turn off your phone while testing

-and anything else you can think of…
+and anything else you can think of...

 #### Describe your steps: